Updated: 8/22/2019 14:12

-From 2002-2010, Jerry served as President & CEO for the non-profit charity, Society of Singers.
+From 2002-2010, Jerry served as President & CEO for the non-profit charity, Society of Singers, that had a 33 year history of helping singers in need.
 There, he co-produced numerous fund-raising events which garnered nationwide attention.
 Their yearly Ella Awards gala had Sharell oversee tribute shows for vocal artists such as Barry Manilow, Celine Dion, Elton John, Johnny Mathis, Gladys Knight, Andy Williams, Herb Alpert/Lani Hall and Natalie Cole.
-His long-standing and strong relationships in the entertainment industry had Sharell personally securing the aforementioned honorees, guest performers and presenters, including everyone from Quincy Jones and Clive Davis to Macy Gray and Melissa Etheridge.
+His long-standing and strong relationships in the entertainment industry had Sharell personally securing the aforementioned honorees, guest performers and presenters, including everyone from Quincy Jones and Smokey Robinson to Dr. Ruth!
 Of course, fundraising was a major portion of his many duties at SOS.

-In 2004, Sharell served as co-executive producer for the critically acclaimed Ronnie Milsap album, "Just for a Thrill."
+In 2004, Sharell served as executive producer for the critically acclaimed Ronnie Milsap album, "Just for a Thrill."
 His efforts in A&R, marketing and publicity would garner the project a Grammy nomination for Best Traditional Pop Vocal Recording.
-He also planned the handling of publicity, promotion and marketing for the current album "Near," by Pat Boone.

 Sharell returned to his disc-jockey roots in 2005 as the host, producer and writer of "Jerry Sharell Plays Songs From The Great American Songbook," a three hour show that played on Sunday nights on Retro 1260AM in Los Angeles.
 During his six years in the booth, Sharell booked singers, musicians, arrangers, song writers, producers and authors as guests.